pattaj764/contract-nlp/README.md

 Contract review is one of the most time-consuming tasks in legal practice.
 A paralegal or associate reviewing a stack of commercial agreements is typically looking for the same set of clauses over and over: is there a cap on liability, does the contract have a change-of-control provision, who owns the intellectual property created under the agreement, etc.

-This project automates the first pass, reading every contract in the CUAD corpus, scoring each one against a diligence rubric, and producing outputs that let a reviewer see the "shape" of the deal quicker.
-While this tool does not replace legal judgment, it can tell a reviewer where to look.
+This project automates the first pass, reading every contract in the CUAD corpus, scoring each one against a diligence rubric, and producing outputs that let a reviewer see the important parts of the deal quicker.
+While this tool does not replace legal judgment, it can tell a reviewer where to begin looking.

 The project was built as a portfolio piece demonstrating the intersection of programming and legal reasoning: the risk rubric is drawn from the same categories that experienced attorneys identified as important in contract review, and the scoring engine translates those categories into explicit, auditable rules.